nephio-experimental/one-summit-22-workshop/nephio-ansible-install/NIND.md

 # change to the nephio installation directory
 cd /nephio-installation

-# you will see 5 log files coming up logging the progress of the installation steps..
+# you will see 5 log files coming up logging the progress of the installation steps.
 # 00_prereq.out, 01_gitea.out, 02_repos.out, 03_clusters.out and 04_nephio.out
 # when the last step starts executing follow the progress by tailing its log file.
 tail -f 04_nephio.out